aarontravass/az-queue-consumer/README.md

 <hr>
 </div>

-Azure Queue Consumer is a simple consumer that allows you to handle queue messages without having to worry about setting up the azure framework.
+Azure Queue Consumer is a simple, typescript first consumer that allows you to handle queue messages without having to worry about setting up the azure framework.

 ## Installation